 Parodia is a genus that includes a multitude of showy and easy-to-grow small ball cacti.
 After a reorganization of the genus, Parodia now includes plants formerly known as Notocactus, Eriocactus, and Brasilicactus.
 Parodias are native to central South America, where they enjoy more moisture than most people associate with cacti.
 They are also not full-sun plants, but they appreciate some daytime shade during the summer months of intense sun.

 Depending on the species, older plants will frequently produce yellow, red, orange, or pink flowers.
 Overall, these are easy and excellent beginning cacti.

 Light: Parodias typically do not like direct afternoon sunlight and should be in partial shade through the hottest hours.
 They can take direct sunlight in the morning and afternoons.

-Water: Throughout the growing season, provide regular water to keep the potting soil slightly moist.
+Water: Provide regular water throughout the growing season to keep the potting soil slightly moist.
 In the winter, cut back watering and let the soil dry between waterings.

 Soil: A rich, fast-draining cactus mix is ideal.

 Fertilizer: During the growing season, fertilize with a cacti fertilizer mix.
 These respond especially well to fertilizer.
 Suspend feeding during the dormant winter period.

 Parodias can be propagated easily from offsets, which readily form in clusters around the mother plant's base.
 To propagate, carefully remove the offset and allow the cut section to dry on a paper towel for a few days.
 Depending on the size of the cut area, a callous will form over the cut surface.
 Once the callous has formed, place the new plant in a pot with a potting soil mixture and keep it in a warm place until new roots emerge.
 Once the plant is established, repot it into a regular container.
 Parodias are also relatively easy to grow from seeds.
 Once the sprouts have emerged, keep them regularly moist for a few months and be prepared to wait.
 Some of the more common Parodia species can take a long time to grow to a decent size.